BusKill/buskill-windows/README.md

 # buskill-windows
-Windows port for the BusKill Kill Cord written in python by @cyberkryption
+Windows port for the BusKill Kill Cord written in python by @cyberkryption.
+Head over to the Wiki to find out how to build your own.

 ![](images/busKill_featuredImage.jpg)